The person at the center of this case

 Calico was also wearing a gold butterfly ring with a diamond insert, a gold amethyst ring, and half-inch gold hoop earrings.

-Tara Leigh Calico departed her home on Brugg Street in Belen, New Mexico, to begin her routine 36-mile bike ride on her mother's neon pink Huffy mountain bike.
+Tara Leigh Calico departed her home on Brugg Street in Belen, New Mexico to go on a bike ride riding her mother's bicycle.

-Calico was last seen riding along Highway 47 in Valencia County, approximately 2 hours and 15 minutes after departing her home.
-She was never seen again.
+Calico was last seen riding her neon pink Huffy mountain bike along Highway 47 in Valencia County, approximately 2 hours and 15 minutes after departing home.

 For information leading to the resolution of this case